srivats2794/InputShaper/ReadMe.txt

 Models and methodology for optimal trajectory generation in safety-critical road-vehicle manoeuvres.
 Vehicle System Dynamics, 52(10), 1304–1332. https://doi.org/10.1080/00423114.2014.939094

-SbWControl_Rajamani
+SbWControl
 -------------------

-The steer by wire controller designed in Dr. Rajamani's book, chapter 8.
+The steer by wire controller used in the published paper

-Reference: Rajamani, Rajesh.
-Vehicle Dynamics and Control.
-Springer, 2012.
+You can run the files named aptly for all the variants mentioned in the paper.
+The plotDLC code plots the comparisons of the vehicle response.
+The simulink model 'InputShaper' runs only the feedforward control.
+The other simulink model runs feedforward+feedback control.

 14DOF
 -----